kai-lim/Git-notes/README.md

 ```
 Check on your folder if this file has been created. :)

-# Step 5: Commiting changes in branch
+# Step 5: Committing changes in branch
 Now we will commit this hello.txt file.

 ```{bash commit-branch, eval=FALSE}